gmr/rejected/docs/consumer.rst

 Exceptions
 ----------
-There are two exception types that consumer applications should raise to handle problems that may arise when processing a message.
+There are three exception types that consumer applications should raise to handle problems that may arise when processing a message.
 When these exceptions are raised, rejected will reject the message delivery, letting RabbitMQ know that there was a failure.